-Cash Loan for Affordable Housing Preservation
+Cash Loans for Affordable Housing Preservation

-This loan also can include transactions with affordability components such as tax abatements, Section 236 financing, Section 8 financing.
+This loan also can include transactions with affordability components such as tax abatements, Section 236 financing, or Section 8 financing.

 Additional Products Available

-Senior Housing Loan
+Senior Housing Loans

 The main product available is the Senior Housing Loan.
 This loan is specially designed for the refinance or acquisition of senior housing properties.
-This includes properties such as memory care, assisted living, and independent living properties.
+This includes properties such as memory care, assisted living, and independent living facilities.